Menu

 I’m gluten-free.
-It’s a choice I made to hopefully halt my autoimmune disease, Hashimoto’s Thyroiditis, from progressing any further.
+It’s a choice I made to hopefully halt the autoimmune disease, Hashimoto’s Thyroiditis, from progressing any further, as well as reduce thyroid symptoms and flares.

 Why I Am Gluten-Free for My Thyroid Condition

-Hashimoto’s Thyroiditis, more often referred to as just Hashimoto’s or Hashi’s, is an autoimmune disease and the most common cause of hypothyroidism.
+Hashimoto’s Thyroiditis, more often referred to as just Hashimoto’s, is an autoimmune disease and the most common cause of hypothyroidism.
 It is estimated that Hashimoto’s Thyroiditis causes about 90% of all cases of hypothyroidism.
 [1]

 What Does ‘Glutened’ Mean?

-‘Glutened’ is a term those of us who are gluten-free use when we accidentally ingest gluten and suffer as a result.
+‘Glutened’ is a term those of us who are gluten-free use when we accidentally ingest gluten and experience an unfortunate reaction as a result.

-In my case, I experience stomach pain and cramps, sometimes along with unpleasant toilet trips, brain fog and mood swings, when I have consumed gluten, along with worsened hypothyroid symptoms.
+In my case, I experience stomach pain and cramps, painful wind / gas, fatigue, unpleasant toilet trips, brain fog and heart palpitations, when I have consumed gluten, along with other worsened hypothyroid symptoms.

-When I consume gluten, although I come back as negative on tests to check for Coeliac Disease, it causes me discomfort as I have a sensitivity to gluten-containing products which worsens my autoimmune disease.
+When I consume gluten, although I come back as negative on tests to check for Coeliac Disease, it causes me discomfort as I have a sensitivity to gluten, which appears to worsen my autoimmune disease.

-So now when you think I’m being fussy, trying to be ‘cool’ or awkward when:
+So now when you think I’m being fussy or awkward when:

-take a moment to realise what anxiety could lie at the bottom of that curry.
+take a moment to realise what anxiety could lie at the bottom of that meal.
 I’ve already lost so much thyroid function and I’ve already lost so much of my life to this disease, why would I choose to lose more?
+Why wouldn’t I choose to do what keeps it well-managed?

 Respecting Another’s Health Isn’t Difficult